-Heart racing, eyes wide, expectations as high as the television signal towers on the city’s skyline, I scan the arrival area’s waiting crowd—a military mother cradling a fidgety baby, several limo drivers holding up signs, a burly blond man holding a bouquet of pink roses.
-He’s not here.
+Heart racing, eyes wide, expectations as high as the television signal towers on the city’s skyline, I scan the arrival area’s waiting crowd: a military mother cradling a fidgety baby, several limo drivers holding up signs, a burly blond man holding a bouquet of pink roses.

 A touch on my elbow causes me to spin around, coming face to face with the purpose of my journey: Marcus.
 His striking features—thick, brown hair, green eyes shaped like oversized almonds, full lips, a complexion hinting at a trace of Spanish blood, and a soccer build that fills out his hand-tailored wool suit—conspire to dissolve my apprehension.
 His hand on the back of my head pulls my mouth to his long enough for me to fall under his spell.

-“My meeting went late,” he says as casually as if we were meeting for coffee at Starbucks.
+“My meeting went late,” he says as casually as if we were meeting for coffee.

 At the parking lot’s exit, huge yellow signs point in three directions—to Munich, Karlsruhe, and Stuttgart.
 Marcus steers the car toward Stuttgart.